 Free DLC – It’s time to fight back!

 Set after the events of SYREN, a CIA agent is sent into Darwin Station to find out why there has been loss of contact with the secondary science team and Navy Seals, who were previously sent in to investigate.
 As you move through the structure, you learn the CIA is less interested in the experiments but more the mysterious ‘Anomaly’ that sits at the heart of the ruins.

 In this action packed free roaming shooter, you play as CIA black ops agent, ‘Manning’.
 Thrust into a world of violence and chaos, you must use your skills, and immense armoury, to contend with the deadly swarm of syrens stalking you and make your way to the mystical Anomaly.

-The bonus episode 2 will be available as a free DLC to those who have purchased Episode 1 of SYREN, and will be available on SteamVR for HTC Vive and Oculus, in May 2017.
+The bonus episode 2 will be available as a free DLC to those who have purchased Episode 1 of SYREN, and is now available on SteamVR for HTC Vive and Oculus.
 PlayStation will follow shortly after.

 For press enquiries or further information please email Yush Kalia at firstname.lastname@example.org.

 We couldn’t pass up the opportunity to create an homage to our first consumer released VR app ABE VR in the world of SYREN.
 So we came up with Stabby ABE.
 We quickly fell for this prop with many of our team wanting to make it a fully playable game!